Machinists in Kentucky

 Kentucky Annual Job Openings

-The BLS is projecting 660 annual Machinists job openings in Kentucky, and 6,450 total jobs in the year 2026.
+The BLS estimates there will be 660 annual job openings, and 6,450 total jobs in 2026 for Machinists in this state.

 Nationwide, the prediction is 40,700 annual jobs and 404,100 total jobs in 2026.